 Animal health genomics is an integrated approach that intelligently combines breeding and genomics technologies with animal health.
 The EADGENE and EADGENE_S networks worked from 2004-2010 & 2010-2013 to find new solutions for animal diseases through breeding and genomics.
 Such integrated approaches are more needed in the future to secure animal and human health in Europe and the world.

-Further improving animal health will remain an important issue for ensuring a sustainable livestock sector in Europe.
+Improving animal health will remain an important issue for ensuring a sustainable livestock sector in Europe.
 Integrated and innovative approaches are needed to realise improved animal health.
-This is the main conclusion of the seminar ‘Healthy livestock and people’ that was organised May 14 in Brussels.
+Cooperation between scientists, policy-makers and industry is necessary to share knowledge and put animal health high on the policy agenda.

 Juan Lubroth of the FAO and Bill Stanley of Aviagen Group will also speak at the seminar ‘Healthy Livestock and People’ at May 14 in Brussels.
 This seminar is co-organised by the Animal Task Force and EADGENE_S.
 Registration for the event is still open.

 The seminar will discuss the integrated approaches that are needed to secure animal health in Europe.
 We are happy to announce that Juan Lubroth of the FAO will add to this discussion a global perspective.
 Lubroth is the FAO’s Chief Veterinary Officer.
 He will speak to us about the risks and opportunities of global animal health for Europe.

 From the industry perspective, Bill Stanley, Veterinary Health Director of the Aviagen Group, will address how animal health issues are dealt with within industry, and how they work together with research to improve animal health issues.
 Altogether, the seminar will provide a floor for a lively discussion between industry, policy-makers and researchers on the way forward to secure animal health in Europe.

 From 22nd till 24th of April this workshop will be held in Dummerstorf, Germany.